 Brittle nails, or onychoschizia, can affect nearly anyone.
 It is a common issue that causes soft, thin, or splitting nails.
+It can occur due to moisture issues or as a result of an underlying condition.

 According to the American Osteopathic College of Dermatology (AOCD), brittle nails are more common in women than in men.